joaoSantos-bit/joaoSantos-bit/README.md

 ><p>"Computer science inverts the normal.
 In normal science, you're given a world, and your job is to find out the rules.
 In computer science, you give the computer the rules, and it creates the world." - Alan Kay</p>
 <br>

-<p>🔭 I'm currently working on a Data Science project at the Computer Science Department (DCC/UFMG).</p>
 <br>

 ### Find me elsewhere :earth_americas: